-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Surface Chemistry – Emulsions”.
+This set of Class 12 Chemistry Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Surface Chemistry – Emulsions”.

 1. An emulsion is a type of colloid.